gabriel-m-m/Ledger-Project/README.md

 - You can generate the first required event relating adding Xs to a Y by first running the UI, then clicking on the "Create new ledger" button.
-In the new window, you will be able to type in strings to be used as usernames for ledger.
+In the new window, you will be able to type in strings to be used as usernames for users to be included in the ledger.
 This can be achieved by typing a name into the text field then pressing "Add user".
 - You can generate the second required event relating adding Xs to a Y by proceeding from the first step, and creating a ledger.
 Then, in the main menu, the ledger will be displayed in the middle.
-Using the "Balance", "Pay a user", or "Owe a user" buttons, you can make changes the Xs, which will be updated in the middle display.
+Using the "Balance" button, you can modify all entries in relation to each other (see example in 5th user story).
+With the "Pay a user" and "Owe a user" buttons, you can make individual changes the Xs.
+Any of these changes which will be updated in the middle display.
-- You can locate my visual component by loading a ledger from the start menu or creating a new ledger then pressing "Done" (when at least 2 users have been added).
+- You can locate my visual component by loading a ledger from the start menu or by creating a new ledger then pressing "Done" (when at least 2 users have been added).
 Both of these actions will bring you to a splashscreen, which contains the visual component.
 - You can save the state of my application by pressing the "Save" button in the main menu, after having